Deployment - Quick Start

 Important

-For this release, you will need to restart the Auth API container in the resource group to allow the changes to take effect.
+For this release, you will need to restart the CORE API container and the MANAGEMENT API container in the resource group to allow the changes to take effect.

 Teardown